MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-remote-wmr.md

 keywords: HoloLens, Remoting, Holographic Remoting, mixed reality headset, windows mixed reality headset, virtual reality headset, NuGet
 ---

-# Writing a Holographic Remoting remote app using the HolographicSpace API
+# Writing a Holographic Remoting Remote app using the HolographicSpace API

 If you're new to Holographic Remoting, you may want to [read our overview](holographic-remoting-overview.md).